237.Chocolate, strawberry and pistachio in glass bowl (Schokolade, Erdbeere und Pistazie in Glasschale)

 237. Chocolate, strawberry and pistachio in glass bowl (Schokolade, Erdbeere und Pistazie in Glasschale), 2025, Öl auf Leinwand, 15 × 20cm, (Darryn Ansted)

-Although I am always questioning, maybe an appreciation of slower, quieter things comes through my work.
+I am probably more on the second-listen side of art.
+Although I am always using painting as a form of questioning, I nonetheless hope that appreciation of slower, quieter things comes through my work.
 I was talking to someone recently about icon painting.
 It is very different to how I paint.
-However, it is interesting to think about why and how it is different.
-Indeed, maybe it is not so far away after all.
+It is even slower.
+However, it is interesting to think about why and how it is different to everything else out there.

 Next